roytang/blog/content/post/2008/08/ptq-berlin-i.md

 In the second game, I managed to stabilize and race.
 My army had been tapped low by Pollen Lullaby and the guys weren't going to untap.
 All I had was a Mirror Entity.
 He was on six and I was at nine (see the life totals in the image!)
 He had six spirit tokens and a random kithkin (I think it was a Meadowgrain).

 So he plays Ajani, pumps 'em all and swings for the kill.
-I show my own Pollen Lullaby and we clash: He shows a land, I show&#8230;
+I show my own Pollen Lullaby and we clash: He shows a land, I show...

 <card>